robotnikz/WinBorgManager/README.md

 *   In WinBorg, when adding a repo, verify "Trust Unknown SSH Host" is checked if connecting for the first time.

 **"Mount Failed: FUSE missing"**
-*   This means Phase 3 of the installation was skipped.
-*   Open the Ubuntu terminal and run: `sudo chmod 666 /dev/fuse`.
+*   WinBorg tries to fix permissions automatically.
+If it fails, open Ubuntu and run:
+    ```bash
+    echo "user_allow_other" | sudo tee -a /etc/fuse.conf
+    sudo chmod 666 /dev/fuse
+    ```

 **App says "Repo Locked"**
 *   This happens if a previous backup was interrupted (power loss, crash).